jverzani/ImplicitEquations.jl/examples/examples.md

 - if a pixel is red, there may or may not be solutions of the predicate `r` within the pixel.
 (However, we check these pixels probabilistically and color them black or white.)
 Red pixels show when the keyword argument `show_red` is assigned to be `true`, as above.

-A "pixel" represents a region comprised of two intervals.
+In the above, a pixel does not refer to screen pixels, rather a "pixel" represents a rectangular region comprised of two intervals.
 The excellent `ValidatedNumerics` package is used for the underlying interval arithmetic.

-(In the above pixel does not refer to screen pixels for all the graphical outputs, only for a few.)

 This static figure shows the algorithm for $f(x,y) = y - \sqrt{x}$: